networq/website/getting-started.md

 ### Quick start with example data

+Congratulations!
 You should now be able to browse the example nodes in the holacracy package.

 ![example nodes](/images/Holacracy1.PNG)

+## Next Steps

+A good first step is to create your [own graph](first-graph.md) using existing packages.

 To work with the data structure and learn more about the different components continue with this [Holacracy](exampleHolacracy.md) example.